495-Labs-Projects/ChoreTrackerDjango/README.md

 ```

-4. Finally, add a couple of tests for the `status` method:
+4. Finally, add a couple of tests for the `status` method (alternatively, we could cover this in a single test method with more than one assertion, but for more complicated model methods you might separate this out):

 ```python
     def test_status_completed(self):